 Our ultimate aim is to provide inspiring, extraordinary and affordable cycle relay events – our 12 hour Challenge is a unique experience open to soloists and relay teams of 2 and 4.
 Imagine cycling on smooth asphalt with arduous climbs, exhilarating descents and fast sprints on a closed-road motor racing circuit!

 Our 12 hour Challenge will run from 15:00 on Saturday 14 September to 03:00 on Sunday morning giving you the full range of experiences on the track in both daylight and night-time!

 Brands Hatch is one the United Kingdom’s most iconic motor racing circuits, having hosted 12 British Grand Prix between 1964 and 1986.
 It was also the venue for a number of the cycling races for the London 2012 Paralympic Games and currently holds many British and International racing events.

-We are also excited to be running our inaugural event in Adelaide, Australia, in association with the Santos Tour Down Under taking place on 13/14 January 2018!
+We are also excited to be running our second event in Adelaide, Australia, taking place on 16/17 March 2019!

-Revolve24’s Race Director, Simon Lillistone is a former pro cyclist, two-times Olympian and was the man responsible for the delivery of the cycling events at the London 2012 Olympics and Paralympics.
-Simon has developed the Revolve24 event format and rules to deliver the ultimate race for cyclists of all standards.
+Revolve24’s Race Director has developed the Revolve24 event format and rules to deliver the ultimate race for cyclists of all standards.